 The validity of the securities offered by this prospectus supplement will be passed upon for us by Dorsey & Whitney LLP, Minneapolis, Minnesota.
-The underwriters have been represented in connection with this offering by Goodwin Procter LLP, New York, New York.
+Certain legal matters in connection with this offering will be passed upon for the placement agent by Ellenoff Grossman & Schole LLP.